 Physical therapy is just as effective as back surgery in treating low back pain, but it doesn’t come with the risk or the price tag.
 It also helps patients address the issues that cause the pain in the first place.
 Goals of physical therapy include diagnosing and treating individuals who experience pain, physical imbalances, disability, and limited range of motion.
 In addition, physical therapy restores optimal movement and health.

 Learn about physical therapy at COR and our full-body approach to discover the root cause of your back pain.
 With COR, you’d also learn about the necessary treatments to restore, progress, and prevent pain with each type of therapy.
 We do more than make you feel better.
 Together, we unlock the plan for improvement and lifelong back health.
-Call now for a free consultation for new patients.

 1. National Center for Health Statistics.
 Health, United States, 2011: with special feature on socioeconomic status and health.